+New Scots outcome(s) and theme(s)

+rights; access; employability and welfa re

+Project aim

-New Scots outcome(s) and theme(s) rights; access; employability and welfare Project aim To guide Syrian Refugees into employn nent Organisation(s) involved in delivery Geographical reach of project WDC Working4U-Work, Working4U- West Dunbartonshire Learning, DWP+ Resettlement Team Description of project Working4U-work sits within the Working4U service at West Dunbartonshire Council(WDC), and leads on Employability.
+To guide Syrian Refugees into employn nent

+Organisation(s) involved in delivery Geographical reach of project

+WDC Working4U-Work, Working4U- West Dunbartonshire

+Learning, DWP+ Resettlement Team

+Working4U-work sits within the Working4U service at West Dunbartonshire Council(WDC), and leads on Employability.
 It's function is to work with people who are unemployed and who are furthest from the job market.
 This could be because of disability, addictions, mental health issues or other factors that create barriers to employment.

 A Working4U-work adviser is assigned to each client who will work with the client to look at employment options, barriers to employment and what opportunities may exist to support the client, through training, workplace placements or practical support.

-In the case of the Syrian Refugees, Working4U joined with the Council's Working4U- Learning service who are the providers of Community ESOL.
+In the case of the Syrian Refugees, Working4U joined with the Council's Working4U-Learning service who are the providers of Community ESOL.

 Working4U offers a tailored approach to meet the clients needs.
-This has included: Arranging 12 weeks work experience with the council's greenskeeping service which led to being enrolled on a certificated Gardening Course; updating clients' CVs to include volunteering and training; discussing past employment history and future employment aspirations.
-Arranging visits to a local construction site.
-The purpose of these visits were to provide clients with an understanding of the range of trades in the construction industry and health and safety practices in the UK.
-Preparing clients to undergo CSCS Card examinations (Construction Skills Certification Scheme) Enrolling clients on short taster courses at college (i.e. child development, childcare) which led to enrolment on full-time courses.
-Project Outcomes co and evention co, and also have more realistic Clients have gained in confidence and experience, and also have more realistic expectations of what sort of work they may be able to attain and a better understanding of how competitive the job market is.
+This has included:

+- Arranging 12 weeks work experience with the council's greenskeeping service which led to being enrolled on a certificated Gardening Course; - updating clients' CVs to include volunteering and training; discussing past employment history and future employment aspirations. - Arranging visits to a local construction site.
+The purpose of these visits were to provide clients with an understanding of the range of trades in the construction industry and health and safety practices in the UK. - Preparing clients to undergo CSCS Card examinations (Construction Skills Certification Scheme) - Enrolling clients on short taster courses at college (i.e. child development, childcare) which led to enrolment on full-time courses.

+The work of Working4U complements the work of the JobCentrePlus work coaches, who help with applications, job searches and interview techniques, as well as finding volunteering opportunities locally.

+Clients have gained in confidence and experience, and also have more realistic expectations of what sort of work they may be able to attain and a better understanding of how competitive the job market is.